 - Seafood: halibut, oyster, salmon, scallops, shellfish, shrimp

-- Rice: lentils, wild rice, brown rice, white rice
+- Grains: lentils, wild rice, brown rice, white rice

 - Cheese: blue, swiss, cheddar, goat, ricotta